tintin10q/csai_ml_final_summary/README.md

 ## Transforming the data

-Instead of just scaling the data you can also transform it.
-There are many techniques for this.
-Not only for machine learning also for stats in general.
-Most models perform best with normally distributed Gaussian data.
-Not every model for instance KNN does not most models benefit from it.
+Instead of just scaling the data you can also **transform** it.
+There are many ways of doing this, not only for machine learning but, also for stats in general.
+However most models perform best with normally distributed Gaussian data.
+Not every model will benifit from normal data.
+For instance KNN does not.
+But most models benefit from it.

 There are even methods to find the best method to transform your data to a Gaussian distribution.
 For instance Box-Cox and Yeo-Johnson transform.
 Both are power transform methods.
 The difference between these 2 methods is that Yeo-Johnson can also do negative numbers but therefore is also less interpretable. **With these techniques you can automatically estimate the parameters so that skewness is minimized and variance is stabilized.** Here is a visualization of the different techniques: